Sanctioned Turkish official thinks US relations won’t change

 Ankara has angered Washington by buying and testing the S-400 missile defense system.
 It has insisted that it was not offered the U.S. Patriot systems and was forced to buy the Russian system instead for its national security.

-The U.S. has kicked Turkey out of its F-35 stealth jet program, saying their use alongside the Russian technology would jeopardize the safety of the fighters jets.
+The U.S. has kicked Turkey out of its F-35 stealth jet program, saying their use alongside the Russian technology would jeopardize the safety of the fighter jets.
 Washington also says the Russian system would not be interoperable with NATO systems.

 Demir tweeted on Monday, soon after the U.S. sanctions announcement, that any decision abroad against him or the Presidency of Defense Industries would not change his position.
 “Nothing will be able to stop the Turkish defense industry,” he said.